-Over the day we will cover a range of essential skills on terrain to let you progress at a speed that suits you.
-We also match the ride to the fitness levels within the group but on this course rides will usually be around 15 km in length and are suitable for anyone with reasonable general fitness.
+Over the day we cover a range of essential skills while letting you progress at a pace that suits you.
+We will match the ride to the fitness levels within the group.
+On this course rides will usually be around 15 km in length and are suitable for anyone with reasonable general fitness.
 You may prefer to bring your own bike or we can easily arrange local bike hire for you.
 We also have several Cytech qualified bike mechanics on our team so we can help offer some hints and tips on bike maintenance too.

 Who is the course suitable for?